wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/input-parameters/includes/4-set-input-variable.md

 > [!div class="mx-imgBorder"]
 > [![Screenshot of the input output variables selector with Account highlighted.](../media/15-set-variable-2.png)](../media/15-set-variable-2.png#lightbox)

-Select **Save** to close the dialogue box and complete your variable setup.
+Select **Save** to close the dialog box and complete your variable setup.
 After setting the remaining variables, your steps will look like the below.

 > [!div class="mx-imgBorder"]
 > [![Screenshot of the steps with three that populate a text box with a variable.](../media/16-set-variable-3.png)](../media/16-set-variable-3.png#lightbox)